 - Use a mattress with good support.
-Sleep in the position that is most comfortable for you. - Using a small neck pillow or a rolled towel under your neck is helpful if you are wearing a neck brace. - When lying on your back, place a pillow under your knees to lessen pulling on your back muscles. - When lying on your side, place a pillow between your legs.
+Sleep in the position that is most comfortable for you. - If you are wearing a neck brace, it can help to place a small pillow or a rolled towel under your neck. - When lying on your back, place a pillow under your knees.
+This will lessen the stress on your back muscles. - When lying on your side, place a pillow between your legs.